 My favorite off the album might be track three, entitled “Carry,” which begins as an almost symphonic piano ballad and ends by meshing in this awesome 80s synth vibe that perfectly highlights the track.
 This is one which belongs in a movie soundtrack.

 If you really loved the work of Klinghoffer in the Red Hot Chili Peppers, then you’ll absolutely love track four, “The Report,” as it begins with guitar chords that bring me right back to the Alternative sounds I loved in all my favorite bands of the late 90s and early 2000s.

 For an album full of many melodic, quiet fade outs, it’s essential that the pressing be crisp and clean.
 As always, Org Music did not disappoint, and this LP sounds fantastic.
 The experience of holding a piece of physical music is best served when the entire package emanates quality, and the classic, black slab blends well with the dark and interesting album art, producing a quality product that you can always count on when it comes to Org Music.
 You can purchase this LP from Org Music here.

 I absolutely loved experiencing Klinghoffer’s sophomore album as a first spin, and I’m looking forward to growing and developing right along with him in the albums and projects to come.
 Bravo!

 Dig this review?
-Check out the full archives of Notes of Nightingale, by Angela Daly, here:
+Check out the full archives of Notes of Nightingale, by Angela Quinn here: